Skip to content

 2. Then, they are lightly blended in a food processor, and all ingredients are mixed thoroughly.

-3. The mixed ingredients are divided into small pouches.
+The mixed pet food ingredients are carefully divided into small pouches.

-5. Finally, they are slow-cooked at 80 degrees Celsius.
+4. Finally, they are slow-cooked at 80 degrees Celsius to preserve nutrients and ensure safety.

 Most fresh pet food pouches are marketed as "human-grade," meaning their ingredients and cooking methods meet human food standards and are safe for human consumption.
 However, "pet-grade" fresh pet food does not necessarily mean its ingredients have safety issues.
 According to the Association of American Feed Control Officials (AAFCO) guidelines, "pet-grade" fresh food may contain animal by-products like organs and fats, but it will never contain inedible ingredients like poultry feathers.
 Pet owners can rest assured that it's safe for their furry friends.